 Stand Up Paddle Boarding in the Cape Byron Marine Park

-Byron Bay Yoga
+Do a Byron Bay Yoga Class

 With numerous studios offering classes suitable for yoga newbies and aspiring gurus alike, and panoramic ocean views to boot, now is the time and Byron Bay is the place to get your Namaste on.

 Coastal Horse Riding

-So, whether it’s surfing at dawn, paddling through the afternoon haze or hiking past epic sunsets that gets your heart pumping, these are just some of the top Things to do in Byron Bay.
+So, whether it’s surfing at dawn, paddling through the afternoon haze or hiking past epic sunsets that get your heart pumping, these are just some of the top Things to do in Byron Bay.